akramway00/JeromesMission-StealthActionGame/README.md

 - **Victory**: Jerome wins when all batteries are disabled.
 Upon victory, drones are destroyed, and a victory message is displayed.
 - **Defeat**: Jerome loses if he runs out of time or is rendered unconscious too many times, with a final message displaying defeat.

-> **Suggested image placement**: Include an image of the victory or defeat screen, showcasing the UI elements.

 ---